szermatt/mistty/docs/source/extensions.rst

 format is the same as the handlers supported for :code:`ansi-osc-handlers` and can usually be used interchangeably.

-One thing is important to keep in mind when working on OSC handlers for MisTTY, however: MisTTY separate buffers for the terminal (a :code:`term-mode` buffer) and for MisTTY itself.
+When working on OSC handlers for MisTTY, it's important to keep the following in mind: MisTTY separate buffers for the terminal (a :code:`term-mode` buffer) and for MisTTY itself.
+The OSC handlers run in the term-mode buffer.

-One consequence to keep in mind is that if you set a buffer-local variable in a handler, it won't be available in the MisTTY buffer unless you register it to :kbd:`M-x configure-option mistty-variables-to-copy`
+One consequence of this is that if you set a buffer-local variable in a handler, it won't be available in the MisTTY buffer unless you register it to :kbd:`M-x configure-option mistty-variables-to-copy`

 MisTTY provides helpers for writing OSC handlers that set text
 properties: